mikemwai/firestrike/README.md

 ## Overview

-**FireStrike** is an interactive 3D game that is in First Person Shooter(FPS) mode and the goal of the player is to survive the attacks from enemies by shooting them before being spotted.
+**FireStrike** is an interactive 3D game that is in First Person Shooter(FPS) mode.
 The game is developed using the Unreal Engine which is based on the C++ programming language.

 ## Game Objective

 Survive waves of enemy attacks by strategically shooting enemies before they spot you.
-The longer you survive, the higher your score.
+You win when you are the last man standing.

 ## Features